confluentinc/ksql/design-proposals/klip-63-pause-resume-persistent-queries.md

 ## Motivation and background

 Users may wish to pause a query for a number of reasons and then resume processing.
+As examples, users may wish to modify data pipelines built from persistent queries or to manage computational resources.

-Presently, they would have to terminate a query and recreate it.
+Presently to manage processing, they would have to terminate a query and recreate it.
 This approach means that any state would have to be restored; the goal of this work is to add the capability to pause processing temporarily while allowing Kafka consumers and state stores to be retained.

 ## What is in scope